Date: December 9, 2017

 Directions & Parking

 Use the main park entrance for directions: Indian School Rd, between 7th Street and Central Avenue.
+The event will be located behind “Memorial Hall.”
+Use the 3rd Ave entrance into the park.

 Honor & Celebrate – Join us to honor and celebrate those you walk for by making an ornament with the items we provide, to hang on our “Tree of Hope.”
 We recommend bringing a small picture of those you walk for to personalize your ornament.
 Please only bring photos that you don’t mind donating.